jperkel/mymanuscript/manuscript.md

 f <- fibonacci(26)
 ```

-Manubot automatically numbers figures and tables, and allows authors to reference those objects using identifiers.
+Manubot treats figures and tables the same as citations, and numbers them automatically by order of appearance.
+Authors can reference those objects in their text using identifiers, which take the form of an 'at-symbol' followed by an object type (table, figure, or citation).
+Citation-by-DOI takes the form `doi:DOI` -- `doi:10.1038/d41586-019-03632-y`, for instance.[@doi:10.1038/d41586-019-03632-y].
+Tables are identified by `tbl:table-identifier`.
 For instance, the first 26 Fibonacci numbers are shown in Table @tbl:tbl1.
-(The preceding number was automatically generated and inserted.)[@doi:10.1038/d41586-019-03632-y]

 | No. | Fib.
 No. | No. | Fib.
 No. |
 |:----|:--------:|:----|:--------:|